-As you approach The Acropolis entrance you will see the open door ready to welcome you.
+On your approach to The Acropolis entrance you will see the open door ready to welcome you.
 As you go inside there is a booth where you need to pay for entrance.
 The last time I was there it was 6 Euros per person, but there are special discounts for children and pensioners.
 Anyway, the price of 6 Euros is well worth it for what you get to see.

 The Exedra Relief Of Trimolia (The Warship)

-As you pass through the entrance gates you are on the first level of the Acropolis.
+As you pass through the entrance gates you are on the first level of the Acropolis of Lindos in Rhodes.
 Here you can see a wonderful view of the bay to your left side.
 On the right, you will witness the huge flight of stone steps which take you into the higher level of the Acropolis.
 These steps were built by The Knights of Saint John.